-Las Vegas Valley Water District Operating and Capital Budget Department Budgets highlights of the 2020-21 Budget Plan.
+This section contains summaries of budgets for each of the Las Vegas Valley Water District's (LVVWD) departments.
+Each department's budget narrative contains detailed budget information and other highlights of the 2020-21 Budget Plan.
 The following table presents the 2018-19 actual, 2019-20 Adopted Budget and 2020-21 Budget Plan for each of the departments.